Day 1/ Tokyo arrives!

 We were meant to wake up early in order to be in time for the auction at the Tsukiji fish market but the chance of that happening was looking increasingly remote when we were all sake’d out late last night.
 It is settled, we will spend today solo.
 I decide to choose between a trip to Mt.
 Fuji and the bordering town, Kamakura.
 I seek out Tanaka for his advice seeing as we’ve struck a superficial bond.
 In his polite style he asks, “What are your interests?”
 With my characteristic Indian vagueness I reply, “anything”.
 (Or did I say “everything”?)
 Tanaka does not appreciate this.
 All the same he recommends I visit Kamakura.

-I stop for a quick lunch at a miso soup eatery.
+I pause for a quick bite at a miso soup eatery.
 I am standing between two men who are making it a point to noisily suck up their noodles.
-They’re both in expensive suits.
+Both are in expensive suits.
 (Slurping noodles and soup audibly and forcefully was an act I witnessed on so many occasions that I was convinced the Japanese treat it an art, not dissimilar to how many Indians delight in drinking chai with an emphatic sucking hiss.)

-I arrive at the station and get on the noon double-decker, make myself comfortable in a mostly unoccupied carriage.
+I’m at the station.
+I spot my train; it is the noon double-decker.
+I proceed to make myself comfortable in a mostly unoccupied carriage.
 There’s a smart hostess doing the rounds, she’s bowing a lot.
 Her bearing is ingratiating to the point of appearing caricatural.
 I lay back, relax.

 She comes by me, taps on my shoulder and asks, “Sir, can I see your ticket please?”
 I abide by the request.
 Letting out an “ah” sound, she informs me that I must pay the fare for First Class or move to ‘Economy’ for which my ticket is valid.
 I’m ushered to the door of the plebs carriage, where I receive my final bow before the hostess turns around and stalks off.
-‘Economy class’, on entering, I realise to my displeasure, is a replica of the inner-city subway carriage, and equally packed.
+On entering, I realise to my displeasure that ‘Economy class is a replica of the inner-city subway carriage, and equally packed.
 All the seats are taken and I will have to travel standing.
 Brilliant.

 Before long I understand the cause for this congestion.
 This train goes via Yokohama, a large city adjoining Tokyo.
 In fact the two over time have flooded into each other so much so that Yokohama is considered to form part of the Greater Tokyo Area.
 Kamakura lies just beyond.
 The view throughout the journey is urban concrete save for the flashes of Sakura that fly past.
 Half the men on board are reading Japanese comic books, their earphones plugged in and expressions deadpan.